 The New England First Amendment Coalition appreciates the support of all its donors and volunteers.
-The work we accomplish every day to promote the First Amendment and open government simply would not occur without your help.
-In particular, NEFAC would like to thank the following Major Supporters for their contributions to our coalition in 2017:
+The work we accomplish every day on behalf of the First Amendment and open government simply would not occur without your help.
+In particular, NEFAC would like to thank the following Leadership Circle donors and Major Supporters for their contributions to our coalition this year:

 The Boston Globe is New England’s foremost regional news source dedicated to providing in-depth coverage in breaking news, sports, business, lifestyle, and arts.
 With a mission to provide truth and accountability, both in print and on BostonGlobe.com, the Globe is the epitome of premium journalism, winning 26 Pulitzer Prizes over the past 50 years.

 MAJOR SUPPORTERS | $2,500-$9,999